Social Work

 Mission

-Grounded in the Wesleyan-Holiness tradition, the mission of the Northwest Nazarene University MSW program is to prepare graduates for advanced micro, mezzo, and macro practice, professional leadership, and life-long learning by providing a knowledge-based and value-informed education that emphasizes advanced practice with diverse and oppressed populations living in rural and small-town communities.
+Grounded in the Wesleyan-Holiness tradition, the mission of the Northwest Nazarene University MSW program is to prepare graduates for advanced micro, mezzo, and macro practice, professional leadership, and life-long learning.
+This is accomplished by providing an evidence-based, value-informed, and culturally-informed education that emphasizes inclusive practice with diverse and oppressed populations living in rural and small-town communities, both domestically and internationally.

 Program Goals